josephdickson11/josephdickson11/README.md

 # Hi, I'm Ola

 DevOps Engineer specializing in cloud infrastructure, full-stack development, automation, and security.
-I build resilient systems and streamline workflows — from code to cloud.
+I build resilient systems and streamline workflows, from code to cloud.

 ## What I Do